 We are concerned with the world ecology so on November 1st we celebrate World Day of Ecology, to remember throughout the planet the importance of knowing and valuing the relationships that exist between living beings and their environment, and raise awareness among our people about the importance of maintaining a harmonious relationship with our environment.
 This is fine and necessary.
 However are we aware of the … Continue reading 10 ways we are destroying our Inner Body Ecology

 Recently in a radio interview, Bollywood actor Manoj Bajpai said, he only eats Papaya after 6 in the evening.
 Many Bollywood actors and fitness professionals now suggest early and light dinner.
 Many like Manoj Bajpai eat early dinner.
 Akshay Kumar is said to have his last meal at 7 pm.
-In a recent study at the Pennington Biomedical Research Center revealed; “We found that eating … Continue reading 7 Health Benefits of Chauvihar
+A recent study at the Pennington Biomedical Research Center revealed; “We found that eating between … Continue reading 6 Health Benefits of Chauvihar You Need to Know

 Creating awareness about the preventive health care measures is one of the prime objectives of this blog.
 Mostly what we write here is about our life experiences.
 Today I am writing what my 70-year-old client told her daughter.
 It is very basic and common sense, but; “There is nothing more uncommon than common sense. ” Frank Lloyd Wright I am coming to that wisdom in … Continue reading A health advice from 70 year old lady to her 45 year old daughter